Florida Nurse Practice Act: Facility Guide

 3. Partner With a Legal Team to Develop New Nursing Policies

 Your clinical guidelines and nursing policies need to align with Florida state nursing laws.
-Working with your facility’s legal team (or outside counsel) to develop these guidelines can help protect your facility — and employees — from rule violation or accidental misconduct.
+Working with your facility’s legal team (or outside counsel) to develop these guidelines can help protect your facility — and employees — from rule violations or accidental misconduct.

 When creating new clinical care protocols, make sure to include information about appropriate task delegation to help staff members who may be unaware of which tasks they’re allowed to pass off to other licensed nursing professionals.